 South Africa’s rich cultural heritage is peppered with influences from around the world, leaving us with a melting pot of flavours from which to draw inspiration.
-On any given day, curry is one of my favourite foods.
+On any given day, curry is one of my favourites.
 This Cape Malay chicken curry, reflect the unique flavours that have made Malay cooking one of South Africa’s most loved cuisines.
 It’s deeply aromatic, with a rich coconut milk tomato sauce.
 I serve it with mango chutney and caramelized bananas.

-Spiced and earthy, this golden hued Cape Malay chicken curry will tick all the boxes and leave you clamouring for more.
-To round off this truly local hero of a dish, my Spiced Cape brandy pudding with softly whipped cream is where I’d be heading….
+Spiced and earthy, this golden hued Cape Malay chicken curry will tick all the boxes.
+To finish in true South African style, why not try this Spiced Cape brandy pudding with whipped cream.

 Cape Malay chicken curry

 - 5 cardamom pods,crushed and outer husks removed

 For the spice mix, dry toast the coriander, cumin seeds and cardamom in a pan for several minutes.
 Remove from the heat once it smells aromatic.
 Transfer to a mortar and pestle and grind until fine.

 - 2 tablespoons vegetable oil